ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-1.Data Types & Altibase Properties.md

   Perl Compatible Regular Expressions (PCRE2) Library

   This library is only supported when the Altibase server character set is US7ASCII or UTF-8.
-There is a difference in syntax with Altibase Regular Expression Library.
-For more information, please refer to [SQL Reference-Appendix A. Regular Expressions](#https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.1/eng/SQL%20Reference.md#appendix-a-regular-expressions)
+There are syntax differences with Altibase Regular Expression Library.
+For more information, please refer to [SQL Reference-Appendix A. Regular Expressions](#https://github.com/ALTIBASE/Documents/blob/master/Manuals/Altibase_7.1/eng/SQL%20Reference.md#appendix-a-regular-expressions).

-  For more information about the PCRE2 library, please refer to the [PCRE2 Homepage](https://www.pcre.org/).
+  For more information about the PCRE2 library, please refer to [PCRE2 Homepage](https://www.pcre.org/).